trezzuri/erpnext-docs/docs/en/using-erpnext/calendar.md

 ### 1.2.
 Event Based on Job Cards

-For every Job Card that gets created for a User in the ERPNext account, a corresponding event will be created in the Calendar.
+For every Job Card that gets created for a User in the SOMA account, a corresponding event will be created in the Calendar.

 ![Calendar](/files/using-calender-job-card.png)